CsBigDataHub/working-with-vim/pages/substitute.md

 Specify a line number range using `:137,140 s/find/replace/g` will replace all "find" with "replace" between lines 137 and 140.

-You can also define the range using VISUAL mode.
-First highlight the area you want and then type `:` to go into command-line mode.
-Vim will automatically insert `'<,'>` which is its magical incantation to work over the selection, leave it there, and type your substitute command `s/find/replace`
+You can define a range using VISUAL mode.
+First, highlight the area you want and then type `:` to go into command-line mode.
+Vim will automatically insert `'<,'>` this is it's magical incantation to operate over the selection, leave it there.
+Next, type your substitute command `s/find/replace`

 Besides search and replace, you can use `g/find/d` to delete all lines that match find, or `v/find/d` to delete all lines that do not match find.

-<figure class="wp-block-video"><video controls src="https://mkaz.blog/wp-content/uploads/2019/03/vim-search.mp4"></video><figcaption>Search examples</figcaption></figure>
+<figure><asciinema-player src="/a/casts/vim/substitute.cast" font-size="large" cols="65" rows="20"></asciinema-player><figcaption>Substitute Examples</figcaption></figure>